 You can observe what are the default checkflags set in the Makefile.
 You will see something close to the following:

-More documentation on sparse can be found in your kernel source under Documentation/sparse.txt and the links below:
+More documentation on sparse can be found in your kernel source under Documentation/dev-tools/sparse.rst and the links below: